2023 Best Physical Sciences Schools in Colorado

 Top Colorado Schools in Physical Sciences

-Our analysis found University of Colorado Boulder to be the best school for physical sciences students who want to pursue a degree in Colorado.
-CU - Boulder is a fairly large public school located in the medium-sized city of Boulder.
+Our 2023 rankings named University of Colorado Boulder the best school in Colorado for physical sciences students.
+CU - Boulder is a very large public school located in the city of Boulder.

 Physical Sciences majors at CU - Boulder take out an average of $22,562 in student loans while working on their egree.

-Out of the 5 schools in Colorado that were part of this year’s ranking, Colorado State University - Fort Collins landed the # 3 spot on the list.
-Located in the medium-sized city of Fort Collins, Colorado State is a public school with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend Colorado State University - Fort Collins.
+The school came in at #3 on this year’s Best Physical Sciences Schools in Colorado list.
+Located in the city of Fort Collins, Colorado State is a public college with a very large student population.

 While working on their degree, physical sciences majors at Colorado State accumulate an average of around $23,006 in student debt.